-The Makli graveyard sindh is one of the largest burial sites in the world, covering an area of 10 kilometers near the city of Thatta in Pakistan’s Sindh province.
-The site contains approximately 500,000 to 1 million tombs built over a period of 400 years. makli graveyard sindh
+The Makli Graveyard in Sindh is one of the largest burial sites in the world, covering an area of 10 kilometers near the city of Thatta in Pakistan’s Sindh province.
+The site contains approximately 500,000 to 1 million tombs built over a period of 400 years.

 Makli Graveyard Thatta Sindh Location

-The Makli Necropolis is located in the town of Makli, located on a plateau approximately 6 kilometers from the city of Thatta, the capital of lower Sindh until the 17th century.
-It lies approximately 98 km east of Karachi, near the head of the Indus River Delta in southeastern Sindh.
-The southernmost point of the site is approximately 5 miles north of the ruins of the medieval Kallankot fort. makli graveyard sindh
+Situated in the town of Makli, the Makli Necropolis is positioned on a plateau roughly 6 kilometers away from Thatta, which served as the capital of lower Sindh until the 17th century.
+It is located at a distance of approximately 98 kilometers to the east of Karachi, in close proximity to the head of the Indus River Delta within southeastern Sindh.
+The southernmost boundary of the site is approximately 5 miles north of the remnants of the medieval Kallankot fort.

 Etymology